MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 ## Install and launch the Azure migration extension for Azure Data Studio

-Follow the steps below to install the migration extension.
+Follow the steps to install the migration extension.

 1. Open the extensions manager in Azure Data Studio.
 1. Search for ***Azure SQL Migration*** and select the extension.